 HAVE YOU BEEN CHARGED WITH PC 243(e)(1)?

 If so, I can help you fight these charges.
-I have almost 20 years of experience exclusively in Criminal Defense and I know how to defend those accused of committing PC 243(e)(1), also known as spousal battery.
+I have over 20 years of experience exclusively in Criminal Defense and I know how to defend those accused of committing PC 243(e)(1), also known as Spousal Battery.

 - That YOU committed a battery on the victim;

 - At the time of the battery, the victim was YOUR fiancé or spouse, or a person whom YOU currently have or had, a dating relationship.